dmcginley/blog_django_bootstrap5_project4/README.md

 * Checked post count is correct on the profile page.

 * the only error I found is in the Quill rich text editor when entering a code block inside < pre > tags.
-The syntax highlighting doesn't show in the finished post the first about 70% of the time, but if you edit the post or comment and add two spaces at the end (still inside the black box) and save then the syntax highlighting shows up again
+The syntax highlighting doesn't show in the finished post the first about 70% of the time, but if you edit the post or comment and add two spaces at the end (still inside the black box) and save then the syntax highlighting shows up again. (using this method of entering a double space has never failed to date).

 ## Error Handling